Dean of women: History

 The Dean of Women position had its origins in the anxiety of the first generations of administrators of coeducational universities, who had themselves been educated in male-only schools, with the realities of coeducation.
 The earliest precursor was the position of matron, a woman charged with overseeing a female dormitory in the early years of coeducation in the 1870s and 1880s.
-As the numbers of women in higher education rose dramatically in the late 19th century, a more comprehensive administrative response was called for.
-The Deans of Women served both to maintain a protective separation between the male and female student populations, and to ensure that the academic offerings for women and academic work done by women were kept at a sufficiently high standard.
+As the number of women in higher education rose dramatically in the late 19th century, a more comprehensive administrative response was called for.
+The Deans of Women served both to maintain a protective separation between the male and female student populations and to ensure that the academic offerings for women and academic work done by women were kept at a sufficiently high standard.

 In the initial years, the responsibilities of the dean of women were not standardized, but in the early 20th century it quickly took on the trappings of a profession.
 The first professional conference of deans and advisers of women was held in 1903.
 In 1915, the first book dedicated to the profession was published, Lois Rosenberry's The Dean of Women.
 In 1916, the National Association of Deans of Women was formed at Teachers College.
 By 1925, there were at least 302 deans of women at American colleges and universities.

 In 1935, Lucy Diggs Slowe formed a separate organization for African-American deans of women, the Association of Deans of Women and Advisers to Girls in Negro Schools, prompted by NADW's habit of holding conferences in racially restricted hotels.

 The trend toward the demotion and elimination of deans of women was first observed by Sarah Blanding in 1946, who noticed deans of women being subordinated to male administrators in charge of general student affairs.
 By 1962, only 30% of deans of women reported directly to the president of their institution, and by the 1970s the position itself had become rare.
+Women's rights activist Ella Lillian Wall Van Leer would frequently attend events in D.C. to help encourage more women involved in academia and engineering.

 Deans of Women were usually women, although this was not always the case.
 The elimination of deanships of women in the later 20th century thus had the effect of reducing the number of women in administrative positions in higher education, as most of the deans of students who replaced them were male.
 In the late 1980s, less than 20% of deans of students were female.